 Many of our clients are in heavily regulated industries (gas and energy, telecoms, financial services).
 For clients like this, compliance is deeply intertwined with process – which inevitably impacts organizational culture.
-The workforce response?
-You’d be really hard-pressed to find positive sentiment regarding compliance.

 It’s been a couple weeks since the attention of the mobile industry was focused on Mobile World Congress in Barcelona.
 While there may not have been any surprise announcements, it’s pretty clear this year will be a busy one in telecom.

 Apple’s website boasts, “iPhone 6 isn’t simply bigger – it’s better in every way”.
 This statement will definitely pique consumers’ curiosity, but when a customer comes into a store or calls to place their order they want to know the specifics details that make it ‘better in every way’.